 - Helping clients navigate the provisions of the Mental Health Parity and Addiction Equity Act, the Affordable Care Act (ACA), the 21st Century Cures Act, and the recently passed SUPPORT for Patients and Communities Act, as well as the other federal and state laws, regulations, and guidelines relating to mental health and substance abuse services

-- Provides advice to clients on mental health and substance use disorder (SUD) service coverage
+- Providing advice to clients on mental health and substance use disorder (SUD) service coverage

-- Advises clients on legal and regulatory matters arising under Medicare, Medicaid, and other third-party reimbursement programs
+- Advising clients on legal and regulatory matters arising under Medicare, Medicaid, and other third-party reimbursement programs

-Immediately before joining Epstein Becker Green, Mr. Shillcutt was a Health Insurance Specialist in the Medicaid Division of Managed Care Plans at CMS.
-His work at CMS focused on the Innovation Accelerator Program, including physical and mental health integration and SUDs, and he led the drafting of mental health and SUD parity regulations for Medicaid and the Children's Health Insurance Program (CHIP).
-Previously, Mr. Shillcutt was a Presidential Management Fellow at the CDC’s Center for Global Health and then served as the agency lead for regulatory affairs at SAMHSA.
+Immediately before joining Epstein Becker Green, David was a Health Insurance Specialist in the Medicaid Division of Managed Care Plans at CMS.
+His work at CMS focused on the Innovation Accelerator Program, including physical and mental health integration and SUDs, and he led the drafting of mental health and SUD parity regulations for Medicaid and the Children’s Health Insurance Program.
+Previously, David was a Presidential Management Fellow at the CDC’s Center for Global Health and then served as the agency lead for regulatory affairs at SAMHSA.
 While attending the University of Georgia School of Law, he worked at a not-for-profit health care system in Georgia, preparing policy statements on health care reform.

-Before becoming a lawyer, Mr. Shillcutt taught various subjects in schools around the globe, including the Lebanese International University in Beqa’a, Lebanon; the American School in Sana’a, Yemen; Academia Holy Cross in Tumbaco, Ecuador; and Central High School in Macon, Georgia.
+Before becoming a lawyer, David taught various subjects in schools around the globe, including the Lebanese International University in Beqa’a, Lebanon; the American School in Sana’a, Yemen; Academia Holy Cross in Tumbaco, Ecuador; and Central High School in Macon, Georgia.